MAIN-MK-TAN/OmegaS/README.md

 - Enable ethical, lawful research of human-machine perceptual boundaries.

 This is what most teams bury under clearance levels.
-This was built in my room.
+This was built in a bedroom by a minor.

 ---